-WHITE-LINED AREAS TYING INTO ARTIFICALLY SURFACED ROADS AND PATHS - White-lined areas of ground under repair and the artificially surfaced roads, paths or other identified obstructions that they are connected to are a single abnormal course condition when taking relief under Rule 16.1.
+WHITE-LINED AREAS TYING INTO ARTIFICALLY SURFACED ROADS AND PATHS - White-lined areas of ground under repair that are tied into artificially surfaced roads, paths or other identified obstructions, they are treated as a single abnormal course condition when taking relief under Rule 16.1.
 Model Local Rule F-3.1.